Updated: October 25, 2024

 The race to read faster is pointless if the end goal is simply stacking numbers.
 Instead, try to immerse yourself in the experience.

-Pause and reflect after reading a chapter.
+Pause and reflect after a reading session or a chapter.
 Ask yourself questions like:

 Everyone reads differently.
-There is nothing inherently wrong with reading quickly if you can maintain comprehension.
+There is nothing inherently wrong with reading quickly if you can maintain comprehension – particularly in an academic setting where the stack of books on your TBR risks falling on your head if you postpone it longer (literally and figuratively).

 Life gets in the way.
 Much like writing, you have to make time to read at this capacity.
 But it’s always worth it in the end.